openstate/open-agenda-api/INSTALL.rst

 Usage
 ============

-Some quick notes on how to use the Open Wob API
+Some quick notes on how to use the Open Agenda API

-Running an Open Wob API extractor
+Running an Open Agenda API extractor
 ------------

 1. Make the necessary changes to the 'sources' settings file (``ocd_backend/sources.json``).
 For example, fill out any API keys you might need for specific APIs.